-- an annual cash retainer of \$40,000; - an additional cash retainer of \$30,000 for the chairperson of our Board of Directors;
+- an annual cash retainer of \$40,000; - an additional cash retainer of \$30,000 for the Chairperson of our Board of Directors; - an additional annual cash retainer of \$8,000, \$6,000 and \$5,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$8,000, \$6,000 and \$5,000 for service as Chairperson of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively;

-- an additional annual cash retainer of \$8,000, \$6,000 and \$5,000 for service as a member of the audit committee, compensation committee and the nominating and corporate governance committee, respectively; - an additional annual cash retainer of \$8,000, \$6,000 and \$5,000 for service as chairperson of the audit committee, compensation committee and the nominating and corporate governance committee, respectively; - an initial option grant to purchase 21,520 shares of our common stock on the date of each such non-employee director's appointment to our Board of Directors, plus an additional grant representing the annual option grant such non-employee director would have received had he or she been elected to our Board of Directors at our prior annual meeting of stockholders, pro-rated for partial year of service; and - an annual option grant to purchase 21,520 shares of our common stock on the date of each of our annual stockholder meetings.
+- an initial option grant to purchase 21,520 shares of our common stock on the date of each such non-employee director's appointment to our Board of Directors, plus an additional grant representing the annual option grant such non-employee director would have received had such person been elected to our Board of Directors at our prior annual meeting of stockholders, pro-rated for partial year of service; and - an annual option grant to purchase 21,520 shares of our common stock on the date of each of our annual stockholder meetings.

-Each of the option grants described above will be granted under our 2020 Plan.
-Each such option grant will vest and become exercisable subject to the director's continuous service to us through the earlier of the first anniversary of the date of grant or the next annual stockholder meeting.
-The term of each option will be 10 years, subject to earlier termination as provided in the 2020 Plan.
+Each of the option grants described above were granted under our 2020 Plan.
+Each such option grant vests and becomes exercisable subject to the director's continuous service to us through the earlier of the first anniversary of the date of grant or the next annual stockholder meeting.
+The term of each option is 10 years, subject to earlier termination as provided in the 2020 Plan.